 Beginner Cat Photo Skills

 Cats are masters of surprise, from unexpected acrobatics like mid-air leaps to those precious moments of pure cat-like curiosity.
-Your smartphone is the perfect tool to capture these ‘blink of an eye’ moments so start snapping those captivating ‘phone shots today.
+Either your DSLR/Mirrorless camera or your smartphone is the perfect tool to capture these ‘blink of an eye’ moments so start snapping those captivating ‘phone shots today.
 Here’s one fun idea to try…..

 A Cat Photo Series